williammabernathy/499LectureSeries/README.md

+# Java Sorting App

+This project was an assignment given to as during our CSC 499 Career Preperation class.
+It's purpose is to practice the basics of what we may deal with in a work environment

-Included is the source code, files worked with, and the organized filed needed.
+Included is the source code, files worked with, and the organized files needed.
 The only needed file to run the program is the file:
  	- "Command Line Sorting Program"
 All necessary files are located here